igordertigor/website-blog/content/2022-08-16-version-control-for-data-science.md

 ```
 dvc remote add <NAME> <URI>
 ```
-where you replace `<NAME>` by the name you want to use to refer to the remote and `<URI>` by the uri of the storage bucket.
-For example to add the gcloud storage bucket at a uri `gs://ml-projects/dvcremote` under the name "gcloud", you would run
+where you replace `<NAME>` by the name you want to use to refer to the remote and `<URI>` by the URI of the storage bucket.
+For example to add the gcloud storage bucket at a URI `gs://ml-projects/dvcremote` under the name "gcloud", you would run
 ```
 dvc remote add gcloud gs://ml-projects/dvcremote
 ```